decentralized-identity/org/start_a_group.md

 DIF staff will work with the steering committee to get approval, and will contact you if there are any questions.

 ## Provide information needed for launching the group
 After approval, DIF staff will contact you requesting the final information needed to set up the group.
-Fill out this information and return it to DIF.
+Copy and fill out [this form template](https://docs.google.com/document/d/16L5qhVky6DCf3-0y5_EooAGdpNPlpMi5STKA0KIgHfA/edit#heading=h.qcn49g1ayebb) and return it to DIF.

 ## Group launch
 Your group is now ready to be launched.
 DIF staff will coordinate with you as needed.